xen-tools/xen-tools/README.markdown

 * Wheezy 7
 * Jessie 8
 * Stretch 9 (under development)
+* Buster 10 (knows about this future release name)
+* Bullseye 11 (knows about this future release name)
 * Sid (always under development; works at least at the moment of writing :-)

 ### Ubuntu